Plaza de Bolívar: Modern history

 The Palace of Justice, a large international style building where the Supreme Court is housed, was first built in 1921 but was destroyed by a fire during the Bogotazo after the murder of Jorge Eliécer Gaitán in April 1948.
 A new palace was built on the north side of the Bolívar Square, but was destroyed again in November 1985 during the "Palace of Justice Siege", by both the guerrilla movement M-19 and the Colombian Army.
 The ruins of the building were kept untouched until 1989, when the government decided to construct a third (and current) building on the location, of which construction started in 1998.

-Bolívar Square was proposed national monument on 26 October 1994 and received that status on 19 October 1995.
+Bolívar Square was proposed as a national monument on 26 October 1994 and received that status on 19 October 1995.

 Bolívar Square has a long history as site for various protests.
 In July 1947, more than 100,000 people protested during the night.
 During a protest in 2016, students camped on the square.